Octopus Flux: is it worth it?

 Cosy Octopus offers a Cosy Rate from 4am to 7am, 1pm to 4pm, and 10pm to 12am that’s around 50% cheaper than your region’s Flexible Octopus rate.

-If your solar panel system is larger than 5.2kWp though, you should usually stick with Intelligent Octopus Flux.
+If your solar panel system is larger than 5.2kWp though, Intelligent Octopus Flux may suit you better.

 If you don't have solar panels, think about signing up to Agile Octopus, which incentivises customers to move their electricity consumption away from peak periods.